GIVE THE GIFT OF ART - Want guaranteed Christmas delivery? Order by 17/12 for unframed art and 11/12 for framed art.

 Styles and Techniques of Impressionist Art

-Impressionism is characterised as much by subject matter as it is by technique, and landscapes and scenes from modern urban and suburban life, painted in bright, pure colours are typical of the genre.
+Impressionism is characterised as much by subject as it is by technique, and landscapes and scenes from modern urban and suburban life, painted in bright, pure colours are typical of the genre.
 The changing light and its realistic representation as well as bold and visible, quickly-painted brush strokes are of course integral to the genre but several distinct styles exist define it further.

 The broken colour technique is perhaps the most famous of the genre.
 It features colour being painted on the canvas using small, short strokes as opposed to the conventional method of carefully blending the tones and colours together and leads to the striking, almost dotted visual effect that is thought of as typical of Impressionism today.

-Another technique is the wet-on-wet style which involves painting objects with layers of wet paints without waiting for each stroke to dry and is characteristic of the Impressionist genre.
-This technique allows for looser and softer edges as well as innovation in terms of mixing colours together.
+Another technique is the wet-on-wet style, which involves painting objects with layers of wet paints without waiting for each stroke to dry and is characteristic of the Impressionist genre.
+This technique allows for looser and softer edges, as well as innovation in terms of mixing colours together.

-Another technique which is heavily used in Impressionist art is the Impasto technique which entails depicting objects with thick and short brush strokes which are visible and stand out of the surface, providing them with great volume and depth.
+Another technique which is heavily used in Impressionist art is the Impasto technique, which entails depicting objects with thick and short brush strokes which are visible and stand out of the surface, providing them with great volume and depth.

 Famous Impressionist Artists

-When you think of Impressionism you likely think of Claude Monet, and for good reason – it was he who pioneered the medium.
+When you think of Impressionism, you likely think of Claude Monet, and for good reason – it was he who pioneered the medium.
 He and the other Impressionists in his Paris-based group defied the conventions and norms of painting at the time and were met with huge backlash from critics.

 Amongst the painters who pioneered the Impressionist style was Edgar Degas who is especially identified with the subject of dance – although, interestingly, Degas rejected the term ‘Impressionist’, preferring instead to be known as a ‘Realist’.
-Additionally to the field of dance, Degas took a particular interest in the setting of the racecourse and took great enjoyment in rendering the complex musculature of horses and ballet dancers alike.
+Additionally, in the field of dance, Degas took a particular interest in the setting of the racecourse and took great enjoyment in rendering the complex musculature of horses and ballet dancers alike.

 Jean-Louis Forain, Degas’ protégé, is another painter who helped to found the Impressionist movement.
 He focused primarily upon Parisian nightlife in his paintings, depicting scenes of cafés as well as the opera and the ballet.
-In his paintings he employed similar techniques to those used by his friend Degas, including a blurred background and isolated moments of sharp detail as well as bold flecks of bright colour.
+In his paintings he employed similar techniques to those used by his friend Degas, including a blurred background and isolated moments of sharp detail, as well as bold flecks of bright colour.

 Size